Governance

 - holding the headteacher and senior leadership team to account.

-Responsibilities of a governor
+The role of governor

-Governors are volunteers who are required to:
+Governors are volunteers who:

 - serve a four-year term

-- read necessary school documentation in preparation
+- read necessary school documents in preparation for meetings

 - develop a broad understanding of the school and its operations